alphagov/govuk-frontend/docs/releasing/testing-and-linting.md

 # Testing and linting

-The CI lints SASS and JavaScript, and runs unit and functional tests with Node.
+The CI lints SASS and JavaScript, runs unit and functional tests with Node, and generates snapshots for visual regression testing (Percy.io).

 ## Running all tests locally